ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Same as Sr. SE I

 ## Collaboration
+* Fosters strong relationships and is able to partner with engineers across SE and stakeholders
 * Identify areas needing better collaboration
-* Is considered a good collaborator
-* Is comfortable working with fellow engineers and stakeholders
 * Able to share with others how to improve collaboration e.g. mentoring

 ## Problem Solving / Decision Making